Searching for axion forces with spin precession in atoms and molecules

-indicates that, in principle, this kind of co-magnetometer would surpass the ACME III expected sensitivity using the values: $T_2\sim 10^{-3}$~s, $N\sim 10^{11}$ and $t_{int}\sim 10^5$~s.
-However, the co-magnetometer sensitivity also depends on the photon shot noise which at frequencies around 0.1 Hz (given by the moving mass period) dominates and lies around $\sim 20 $ fT/$\sqrt{\text{Hz}}$.
-For an integration time $t_{int}\sim 10^5$ s this corresponds to an uncertainty $\delta B\sim $100 aT for the effective magnetic field, i.e. the axion gradient, around an order of magnitude larger than the expected at ACME III.
+However, the co-magnetometer sensitivity is limited by optical noise of the probe laser which, at low frequences below $\sim 0.5$ Hz, goes as 1/f (see section 4.2.6 in \cite{Lee:2019ixj} for details).
+At frequencies around 0.1 Hz (given by the moving mass period) dominates and lies around $\sim 10 $ fT/$\sqrt{\text{Hz}}$.
+For an integration time $t_{int}\sim 10^5$ s this leads to an uncertainty $\delta B\sim $ 70 aT for the effective magnetic field \cite{Lee:2018vaq}, i.e. the axion gradient, a bit less than an order of magnitude larger than the shot-noise limited sensitivity expected at ACME III.

-This explains why in terms of reach, the use of EDM experiments like ACME III is expected to improve the co-magnetometer results by around an order of magnitude if moving test-masses are employed.
+This explains why in terms of reach, the use of EDM experiments like ACME III, with all systematics eliminated, is expected to improve the current co-magnetometer results \cite{Lee:2018vaq} by around an order of magnitude if moving test-masses are employed.
 Additionally, thanks to the time-dependence of the asymmetry, one can use the \textit{imperfect behaviour} of the molecular beam in terms of velocity dispersion to measure the Earth gradient as discussed above.
 This fact will further improve the reach by several orders of magnitude, in particular for light axions.
 For axions with mass $m_a\lesssim 10^{-10}$ eV, regions of the parameter space beyond the constrained by astrophysics may be tested.